Harriet Tubman: Historiography

 Tubman hoped to become literate and write her own memoirs, but she never did.
 Instead, she authorized Sarah Hopkins Bradford to combine Tubman's personal recollections, journalistic accounts, and letters from Tubman's friends and supporters to create Scenes in the Life of Harriet Tubman in 1868.
 (Note: Although its official publication date was 1869, copies of the book were available in December 1868.)
 Criticized by modern biographers for its artistic license and highly subjective point of view, the book nevertheless provides insight into Tubman's own view of her experiences.

 In 1886, at Tubman's request, Bradford released a re-written volume called Harriet, the Moses of her People.
 In both volumes Harriet Tubman is hailed as a latter-day Joan of Arc.
 The revision took a more moralistic and literary tone than the prior work, changed of many event descriptions from first to third person, and rearranged depictions of events in chronological order.
 A final revision in 1901 added an appendix with more stories about Tubman's life.

 The first full biography of Tubman to be published after Bradford's was Earl Conrad's Harriet Tubman (1943).
 Conrad experienced great difficulty in finding a publisher – the search took four years – and endured disdain and contempt for his efforts to construct a more objective, detailed account of Tubman's life for adults.
 Several highly dramatized versions of Tubman's life had been written for children, and many more came later, but Conrad wrote in an academic style.

 Though she was a popular historical figure, another book-length biography based on original scholarship did not appear for 60 years, when Jean Humez published a close reading of Tubman's life stories in 2003.
-Larson and Clinton both published their biographies soon after in 2004.
+Kate Clifford Larson and Catherine Clinton both published their biographies soon after in 2004.
 Historian Milton Sernett's 2007 book Harriet Tubman: Myth, Memory, and History discusses the major biographies of Tubman up to that time.
+In 2024, historian Edda L. Fields-Black published Combee: Harriet Tubman, the Combahee River Raid, and Black Freedom During the Civil War, which shed new light on Tubman's military service and was awarded the Pulitzer Prize for History.